Fiserv/Commerce-Hub/docs/Online-Mobile-Digital/Secure-Data-Capture/iFrame-JS/iFrame-Customization.md

 ---

-### Unsupported CSS
+### Security Restrictions

+Commerce Hub implements security restrictions that prevent attackers from injecting or performing exfiltration attacks in the iFrame solution.

-iFrame solution does not support `input[value='*']` query selector as it poses a security risk by letting the attackers inject css that calls a remote URL when the input matches a certain value.
-If the injected remote url is a unique URL per input value, the attacker can have full or partial access to the individual content.
-To prevent this, Commerce Hub implements a filter that bypasses this query selector that match a specific regex.
+- `input[value='*']` query selector: Poses a security risk by allowing attackers to inject css that calls a remote URL when the input matches a certain value.
+If the injected remote URL is a unique URL per input value, the attacker can have full or partial access to the individual content.

-To mitigate the risk of a CSS exfiltration attack, `[url\(.*\]` incorporates a CSS property value filter which blocks certain css values.
+- `[url\(.*\]` property: Mitigates the risk of a CSS exfiltration attack.

 ---